twbs/bootstrap/docs/getting-started/webpack.md

 ...
 {% endhighlight %}

-Bootstrap is dependent on jQuery and Tether, so npm will install them for you if needed.
+Bootstrap is dependent on [jQuery](https://jquery.com/) and [Popper](https://popper.js.org/), so npm will install them for you if needed.
 But they must be explicitly provided by webpack.
 Add the following code to the `plugins` section in your webpack config file:

 {% highlight js %}
   plugins: [